praekeltfoundation/vumi/docs/intro/tutorial02.rst

 Alice Bot Application Worker
 ============================

-Continuing from :doc:`part 1 of this tutorial</intro/tutorial01>`, instead of using the *echo application worker* we'll be creating our own worker to generate seemingly intelligent responses.
+Continuing from :doc:`part 1 of this tutorial</intro/tutorial01>`, instead of using the *echo application worker* we'll be creating our own worker to generate *seemingly intelligent* responses.

 .. admonition:: Philosophy

-    Remember *application workers* are responsible for processing messages received from a *transport worker* and generating replies - it holds the application logic.
+    Remember *application workers* are responsible for processing messages received from *transport workers* and generating replies - it holds the application logic.
 When developing Vumi applications you'll mostly be implementing *application workers* to process messages based on your use case.
-For the most part you'll be relying on Vumi's builtin *transport workers* to take care of the communications medium.
-This enables you to forget about the hairy details and implementation of the communications medium to instead focus on the fun stuff.
+For the most part you'll be relying on Vumi's built-in *transport workers* to take care of the communications medium.
+This enables you to forget about the hairy details of the communications medium and instead focus on the fun stuff.

 Before we proceed let's install our dependencies.
 We'll be using PyAIML_ to provide our bot with *knowledge*.
 Install it by executing the following command::